walles/loadviz/README.md

 ## TODO

-- Try increasing the fire distortion radius when flames are higher
-- Try distorting the fire more vertically than horizontally
-- Make a Dock icon visualization
 - Poll battery charge state as well
 - Visualize battery charge as a blue sky (full) or a starry night (empty)
-- Enable resizing the demo app.
-Resizing should scale the image so we can see it pixel by pixel.
-Nearest-neighbor scaling preferred.
-- Find a _good_ way of getting the demo image to update at 10 FPS
+- Make a Dock icon visualization

 ### Done